Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ### **Navigation Bar**

-Across both mobile and desktop the header has at graduation from blue to trasparent.
+Across both mobile and desktop the header has at graduation from blue to transparent.
 This is to signify the transition from the surface of a planet to the atmosphere and allow a blend from the header into the body.

 #### *Desktop*